Russians consider lawsuits over Cyprus losses

 "If you file a suit they are going to be concerned and hopefully come to an arrangement that would be more satisfactory than if you didn't," said Philippsohn.
 "There may be a chance of recovery too."

-Still, there is scepticism about the likelihood of success.
-An earlier plan to impose a state levy on deposits, which was described by Russian officials as "expropriation", has been ditched in favour of a plan that restructures banks and exchanges non-guaranteed deposits for shares.
+Still, there is skepticism about the likelihood of success.
+An earlier plan to impose a state levy on deposits, which was described by Russian officials as "expropriation", has been ditched in favor of a plan that restructures banks and exchanges non-guaranteed deposits for shares.

 If Cyprus's two biggest banks are simply allowed to "die, without passing the law on taxing deposits, there will be no chance to take legal action", said Goltsblat.